unicef/publicgoods-accelerator-guide/docs/needs-assessment/steps-to-support-and-accelerate-dpgs.md

 ### Identify the scope of your DPG Accelerator
 Starting with the national agenda for digital transformation, your government agency could decide to focus its DPG Accelerator on specific sector(s) of DPGs that could play a major role in strengthening public services such as remote learning content and systems, financial inclusion, employment or digital health applications.
 The leading government agency could then help guide the acceleration program’s scope and technical assistance strategy to ensure that graduating DPGs meet the local needs and global standards for scalability.
 Additionally, there may be one or more acceleration or funding opportunities for innovations in the same sectors that could be helpful to align with for synchronized investment and support.

-1. Engage with corporate stakeholders to find joint funding and alignment, and UNICEF is happy to provide resources on the basis of funding and resources in collaboration with the accelerator.
+1. Engage with corporate stakeholders to find joint funding and alignment.

 2. _**Resource:**_ If the accelerator is collaborating closely with a government counterpart on implementing a startup solution as a pilot, please refer to this [DPGA Country Engagement guide.](https://docs.google.com/document/d/11Ba7c20gNo6RiaI3yeLme7ZbO-XiOJl0MqhzUPUREKs/edit).